calel26/eaos/README.md

 > an operating system

 # dependencies
-- clang
+- clang (with c23 support)
 - nasm
-- xorriso (only required if you want to make an iso file)
+- xorriso
+- mtools

 # running the OS
 There are two primary ways to get the OS up and running: